alloyrobotics/lerobot2mcap/README.md

 ## Requirements

-Your LeRobot dataset must have the following structure:
+Your LeRobot dataset should have the following structure:

 ```
 dataset_root/